 Jessica said, “Out of all the places we have RV camped in Florida, the Bayside Campground is our absolute favorite.
 It is off-the-beaten-path, free, and beautiful.
 You can park your RV right there on the water and watch the sunset right over Blackwater Bay.
 You can swim, fish, hike, or just relax on the shore.”

 Military Campgrounds in Florida

-A final option we’d like to share for those who have access to military bases, are their campgrounds.
+A final option we’d like to share for those who have access to military bases is their campgrounds.
 There are several options throughout the state managed by various branches of the service.
 Some of our favorites include:

 If you’re interested in learning more about military campgrounds and eligibility, be sure to read our Guide to Using Military Campgrounds.

 Florida is a large, diverse state so even though we tried, we know we couldn’t capture it all.

 Please share your recommendations with us in the comments below.